sindresorhus/memoize/readme.md

 > [Memoize](https://en.wikipedia.org/wiki/Memoization) functions - An optimization used to speed up consecutive function calls by caching the result of calls with identical input

-Requires at least Node.js 0.12, unless you provide your own `cache` store.

 ## Install